mrciolino/wiki-backup/Events/meeting-obox-ob.md

 ## Dinner Party in The Abyss
 They find themselves in a dining room with a few others, namely the Witch King Bane, and another individual dressed in green who introduces themselves as the Norse God Loki.

+Loli gives Spoops a rocky green orb and says to break it if hes ever in a bind.

 Obox-ob welcomes the party to his home and expresses a wish to become allys.
 He makes offers of power to thr party in exchange for a pact with him.
 The party attempt to politely refuse, wanting nothing to do with a creature as immensely powerful and evil as Obox-ob.